History of Amsterdam: Religious strife and revolt

+In the 16th century, Amsterdam was part of the Seventeen Provinces of the Netherlands.
+It comprised approximately the Benelux countries.
+Since 1555, King Philip II of Spain was the Lord of the Seventeen Provinces.

 In the first half of the 16th century, with the appearance of Protestant Reform, an important Mennonite (usually called Anabaptist) community formed in Amsterdam.
 Religious tension grew throughout the Empire until in 1534 the anabaptists of Munster rebelled and emperor Charles V decreed a persecution of all members of this church.
 In two years, the authorities of Amsterdam executed 71 Mennonites and exiled many others.
 Executions would continue more sporadically until the 1550s.

-The second half of the 16th century brought a rebellion of the Low Countries against the Hapsburg king Philip II of Spain.
-The uprising was mainly caused by the lack of political power for the local nobility and by the religious conflict between Protestants and Catholics, the latter supported by the Crown.
-Although Amsterdam began the war on the Crown's side, it changed sides with the Alteratie of 1578 and gave its support to William I of Orange.
-The rebellion led to the Eighty Years' War and eventually Dutch independence.
+The second half of the 16th century brought a rebellion of the Low Countries against the sovereign, the Hapsburg king Philip II of Spain.
+From 1566, the uprising was mainly caused by the lack of political power for the local nobility and by the religious conflict between Protestants and Catholics, the latter supported by The Crown.
+The Catholic king insisted on the relentless persecution of heretics, on the other hand, he sought to expand his powers at the expense of the urban bourgeoisie.
+Amsterdam began the war on The Crown's side.
+In 1572, almost all Dutch cities sided with the insurgents led by William I of Orange - only Amsterdam remained loyal to the Spanish king.
+This had catastrophic consequences: the Dutch rebels now blocked the port of Amsterdam, so that the city quickly became impoverished.
+In 1578, after six years, Amsterdam finally switched sides to the insurgents with a bloodless revolution called the Alteratie and gave its support to William I. The rebellion led to the Eighty Years' War and eventually Dutch independence.

+Amsterdam was then a Protestant city.
+The Catholics had no fear of persecution, but were no longer allowed to celebrate the mass in public.
 One of the results of the uprising was that Amsterdam enjoyed a certain degree of religious tolerance.
 Officially, only Calvinist worship was permitted, but in practice Catholic "clandestine churches" at private homes were tacitly tolerated, as were Lutheran and Mennonite ones.
 In the city, a large Roman Catholic minority remained, but the majority of the people belonged to the Calvinist Reformed Church and other Protestant denominations.
 However, the holding of any public office was restricted to members of the official Reformed Church.

 During these years religious wars raged throughout Europe and many people fled to the Dutch Republic and Amsterdam, where they sought refuge.
 Wealthy Jews from Spain and Portugal, Protestants from Antwerp and the Huguenots from France sought safety in Amsterdam.